darkestb4light/spoof/README.md

 The source argument passed will be inputted into the source address field of the IP header.

-If you feel like modifying TCP flags, see the definition constants below (prefixed with "TCP_FLAG_").
-They can be enabled (1) or disabled (0).
-This will require a recompile upon each change.
+If you feel like modifying TCP flags, see the definition constants in spoof.c (prefixed with "TCP_FLAG_").
+They can be enabled (1) or disabled (0) as needed.
+This will of course require a recompile upon each change as I have not provided an interface via arguments (yet).
 IMPORTANT: It is recommended to avoid modifying any values outside of TCP flags unless you know what you are doing.

 On BSD systems (OSX and FREEBSD), spoofing 127.0.0.1 causes sendto(2) to fail with: "Can't assign requested address".
 Use "localhost" or another